The School of Medicine - Columbia

 The School of Medicine Campus

-The Offices of Admissions and Enrollment Services, Student and Career Services, Curricular Affairs and Media Resources, and Minority Affairs, as well as basic science departmental offices and laboratories and the Medical Library are located on the School of Medicine campus adjacent to the Dorn Veterans Affairs Medical Center.
-The Office of the Dean and clinical department offices are located primarily on the Richland Medical Park campus.
+The Offices of Admissions and Enrollment Services, Student and Career Services, Curricular Affairs and Media Resources, and Diversity and Inculsion, as well as basic science departmental offices and laboratories and the Medical Library are located on the School of Medicine campus adjacent to the Dorn Veterans Affairs Medical Center.
+The Office of the Dean and clinical department offices are located primarily on the Prisma Health Richland Medical Park campus.

 Dorn Veterans Affairs Medical Center